Diabetes Life Insurance Cover

 Can you drive while taking metformin?

-Assuming your blood glucose levels are well-regulated, using metformin should not interfere with your capacity to operate vehicles, bicycles, or handle machinery and tools.
+Assuming your blood glucose levels are well-regulated, using metformin should not affect your ability to operate vehicles, bicycles, or handle machinery and tools.

 Metformin alone doesn’t typically cause hypoglycemia, but it may be prescribed with other diabetes medications that could influence blood sugar levels.